 The Trio was co-commissioned with Chamber Music Society of Lincoln Center and La Jolla Music Society for Summerfest

-2013 Lawrence Dillon, Sanctuary a Septet for Horn, String Quintet, and Piano
+2013 Lawrence Dillon, Sanctuary, Septet for Horn, String Quintet, and Piano

 2012 Gary Kulesha, Quartet for Piano and Strings

-The Quartet will be performed during the 2014 Ottawa Chamber Music Festival.
+The Quartet was performed during the 2014 Ottawa Chamber Music Festival.

 2011 Laura Kaminsky, Horizon Lines for Oboe, Bassoon and Piano

-Horizon Lines has received several performances and will be performed by the Poulenc Trio in March 2014 in Washington, DC.
+Horizon Lines has received several performances and was performed by the Poulenc Trio in March 2014 in Washington, DC.

 2010 Gerard Schwarz, Trio for Violin, Horn and Piano